Man finds missing Sacramento boy and records the rescue

-"There was a kid on the side of the road," said Rueles.
+"There was a kid on the side of the road," Rueles said.
 "The kid was looking at me, [paused] and jumps in front of my truck."

 At the time, the 13-year-old runaway had not been reported missing.
 Still, Rueles sensed something was suspicious and called police.
 He wanted to help the teen, but not get accused of anything, so he recorded and live-streamed the encounter.